slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "In a time of universal deceit, telling the truth is a revolutionary act."
 -- George Orwell [1903]*

+> *"We are each entitled to our own opinion, but no one is entitled to his own facts."
+-- Patrick Moynihan [1927]*

 > *"When you want to help people, you tell them the truth.
 When you want to help yourself, you tell them what they want to hear."
 -- Thomas Sowell [1930]*